rubymonsters/ruby-for-beginners/00_preface.md

 An incomplete list of what's definitely missing:

-* Go through the whole thing and mark things that aren't absolutely required to know as "bonus" sections, e.g. "Operators are methods"
 * Check and re-think the order of topics.
 Some are Ruby language basics, some are tips and advice about tooling, searching, and general reflections on programming.
 We used about the same order of language basics, but then just